 “Your heart is the softest place on earth.
 Take care of it!” – Nayyirah Waheed

 You can’t escape them during this time of year: flaming red heart-shaped balloons, cakes, cookies, boxes of chocolates, and greeting cards that grab our attention and encourage us to show those closest to us how much we love them.
-But they also can serve as a reminder of the heart health tips that should be followed in order to protect that most vital of organs.
+But they also can serve as a reminder of the heart health tips for seniors that should be followed in order to protect that most vital of organs.

-This can be especially crucial for older adults, who experience a lot of changes to the heart, such as stiffness and a buildup of fatty deposits within the arteries, which may result in increased blood pressure, a heart attack or stroke, and heart disease.
+Heart health is especially crucial for older adults, who experience a lot of changes to the heart, such as stiffness and a buildup of fatty deposits within the arteries, which may result in increased blood pressure, a heart attack or stroke, and heart disease.

 The good news, however, is there are steps seniors can take to lower the potential risk of heart complications and keep the heart healthy throughout aging, such as:

 - Boost physical activity.
 After first getting the doctor’s approval and suggestions, help encourage and motivate your older family member to get a minimum of 150 minutes of exercise per week – ideally working out daily, if possible.
 There are countless options available, so discover what the individual most enjoys: walking, bowling, riding a stationary bike, gardening, or even dancing!
 And since it is always more enjoyable to work out with a friend, offer to exercise with the older adult, so you both reap the overall health benefits.